datacarpentry/astronomy-python/_episodes/02-coords.md

 a rectangle in the GD-1 frame.

 While it is easier to visualize the regions we want to define in the GD-1 frame, the coordinates in the Gaia catalog are in the ICRS frame.
 In order to use the rectangle we defined, we need to convert the coordinates from the GD-1 frame to the ICRS frame.
-We’ll do this using the
+We will do this using the
 SkyCoord object.
 Fortunately SkyCoord objects can take lists of coordinates, in addition to single values.

 ~~~